paixaop/node-sodium/README.md

 There's a "low level" native module that gives you access directly to Lib Sodium, and a friendlier high level API that makes the use of the library a bit easier.

+Check [`docs/ported-functions.md`](https://github.com/paixaop/node-sodium/tree/master/docs/ported-functions.md) for a list of all lib sodium functions included in node-sodium.

 # Usage

 Just a quick example that uses the same public/secret key pair to encrypt and then decrypt the message.